orwashams/cc-tweaked-task-tracker/README.md

 ## Usage

 1. Adding a Task:
-   - Simply type a todo and click "Add" to add your task to the list below.
+   - Simply type a text in the "Todo:" input and click "Add" to add your task to the list below.
 2. Deleting a Task:
-   - Click on the task you want to delete to highlight it and click the 'd' in your keyboard.
+   - Click on the task you want to delete to highlight it, then click 'd' in your keyboard.

 ## Note

-For now it only works on the computer it self, monitor is not supported
+For now it only works on the computer itself, monitor is not supported.